AIRVISA — Building a B2B SaaS Platform to Streamline HR Visa Management

 Design System

-The current design system consists of the following elements:
+The current design system includes:

 Logo / Color / Typography / Icon / Illustration / Component Library